Preparation for Adulthood

 The aim is that young people with SEN and disabilities have equal life chances as they move into adulthood.
 For example: paid employment, housing, independent living, choice and control, community inclusion, friends and relationships.

 As students progress through school they will have more exposure to the four outcomes with emphasis growing towards Post 16 department where this is the main focus.
-Our Yr14 Assessment is all centered around the four outcomes, all teachers are expected to deliver aspects of the outcomes in all sessions discreetly or as the focus of the lesson.
+Our Yr14 Assessment is all centred around the four outcomes, all teachers are expected to deliver aspects of the outcomes in all sessions discreetly or as the focus of the lesson.
 This allows us to empower the students and help them gain the skills they need for college, work or greater independence.

 More information is available by following the links below: